rafael1193/GitHubFrenchRankingGenerator/README.md

 ## Where are the results?

-You can find the results in [this repository](https://github.com/iblancasa/ghrankings).
+You can find the results in [this repository](https://github.com/rafael1193/GitHubRankingsFrance).

 # License

+This work is based on Israel Blancas' GitHubSpanishRankingGenerator software released under the MIT license.

 ## The MIT License (MIT)

 ```
+Copyright (c) 2017 Rafael Bailon-Ruiz
 Copyright (c) 2015-2017 Israel Blancas

 Permission is hereby granted, free of charge, to any person obtaining a copy